andreyorst/SimpleClangFormat.vim/README.md

 - This plugin doesn't modify you `&equalprg` settings.
 - This plugin doesn't provide
-collections of custom formatting styles except those, which is shipped with `clang-format`
+collections of custom formatting styles except those, which is shipped with `clang-format`.
+- This plugin doesn't support `BraceWrapping: custom` option (yet).

 ## Install